LiangZhao13/Data-for-AENSGA-II/README.md

 The Navigational Toolbox package is required.

 ### How to use it?
-To start using the data, please find the "plotres.m" file in each folder and run.
+To start using the data, please find the "plotres.m" file in each folder and run it.
 Then you will see the visualized results of our works.

 ### Data description of Static envonment folder
 * **xxxxpath#.mat**: Coordinates and heading angles of the solution.